Use these tactics

 Establish an early-warning system

 Alex has previously suffered from burnout as the manager of Pip’s Cafe due to intense work pressures.
-They are now determined to focus on self-care and want to implement a proactive system involving self-assessments and balanced work routines to prevent burnout in the future.
+See below how Alex uses these tactics to solve their problem.

 1